 Southfield, MI 48075

-If you believe a Nexcess Customer has posted material that infringes your copyright, a notification of a claimed copyright infringement must be provided via regular mail or using the complaint submission form below.
+If you believe a Nexcess Customer has posted material that infringes your copyright, a notification of a claimed copyright infringement must be provided via regular mail to the address provided above or via e-mail to email@example.com.
 Nexcess requires the following information (the list below comes substantially straight from the statute 17 U.S.C.
-Section 412(c)(3); if you do not understand the language, please seek independent advice):
+Section 512(c)(3); if you do not understand the language, please seek independent advice):

 Failure to submit copyright infringement notification as described above will result in no legal notice or action on behalf of Nexcess.